Blog & Media

 Local talk, Camborne, Cornwall

 In February 2024, I had the opportunity to speak to year 10-12s at the Nexus campus for the Camborne Science and International Academy’s Centre of Excellence.
 We covered everything from my path to the PhD, my current and previous research, and being a disabled female in marine science.
-They were the best audience I could have asked for for my first long format (45 min.) public engagement talk.
+They were the best audience I could have asked for my first long format (45 min.) public engagement talk.
 Thank you to Nexus for having me!

 'Big Guest' on BBC Radio Cornwall